-The Internal Audit function's purpose is to help the Board and Executive Management to protect the assets, reputation and sustainability of the Company by challenging the effectiveness of the framework of controls which enable risk to be assessed and managed.
-It assists the Company in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organisation's governance, risk management and internal control.
-Internal Audit has a direct reporting line to the Audit Committee as part of their oversight role.
+The Internal Audit ("IA") function's purpose is to help the Board and Executive Management to protect the assets, reputation and sustainability of the Company by challenging the effectiveness of the framework of controls that enable risk to be assessed and managed.
+It assists the Company in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organisation's governance, risk management and internal controls.
+IA responsibilities are defined by the Audit Committee as part of their oversight role.